MRingive/thejourneyof/_posts/2021-12-07-financial-freedom-update-november-2021.markdown

 Month one.
 Day one.
 T-0.

 Naturally I was motivated.
 The first day of any new habit is always the easiest.
 Everything is new and exciting.
 Same can be said for the first month of my new "lifestyle".
 Overall it went well.
-I still have a ways to go before I'm satisfied with my spending but I did cut back on a lot of bad habits and didn't make any big decisions I regret.
+I still have a ways to go before I'm satisfied with my spending but I did cut back on a lot of bad habits and didn't make any big purchases I regret.

 <!--more-->